 Be prepared for follow-up questions.
 The interviewer may ask follow-up questions about your passion, so make sure it's something you feel comfortable discussing.
 If film is your passion, for instance, interviewers may ask for movie recommendations, or inquire about your favorite movie.

-Provide examples.
-You also might get follow-up questions about what you do with your passion, or how you incorporate it into your life.
-Employers ask this to get a sense of how committed you are to things, and how well you see things through.
+Share examples.
+You might also get follow-up questions about what you do with your passion, or how you incorporate it into your life.
+Employers ask this to get a sense of how committed you are to things, and how good you are at seeing things through.

 You can also mention goals (such as training for a race, if running is your passion), which will give interviewers a sense of your long-term thinking and perseverance.

 Don't force a connection, but do try to find possible ways to relate your interests to the position if you can.